Jeffers homer helps Twins beat Rangers 6-5, avoid sweep - NewsBreak

 Jeffers homer helps Twins beat Rangers 6-5, avoid sweep

-ARLINGTON, Texas (CBSDFW.COM/AP) — Ryan Jeffers hit a tiebreaking home run in the sixth inning, and the Minnesota Twins beat the Texas Rangers 6-5 on Sunday to avoid a three-game sweep.
+ARLINGTON, Texas (AP) — Ryan Jeffers hit a tiebreaking home run in the sixth inning, and the Minnesota Twins beat the Texas Rangers 6-5 on Sunday to avoid a three-game sweep.

 Jeffers, batting ninth in the order, hit a run-scoring single in the second and put the Twins ahead 5-4 with a drive off Brock Burke (4-2).
 Jeffers was 5 for 8 in the series with four RBIs and two of his seven homers this season.